jacknugent/me/posts/piano_recital.md

 # Piano Recital

-On 11/23/2024, I went to a piano recital hosted by my piano teacher, Andrew.
-I was the only adult.
+On 11/23/2024, I performed at a piano recital hosted by my piano teacher, Andrew.
+I was the only adult performer.

 View my performance [here](IMG_6518.mp4).
-A few mistakes, but I am proud that I did it!
+I am proud that I did it, mistakes and all!

 Here's what Andrew said after I finished: